 - Highway improvements encompassing the design and reconstruction of the Turnpike Mainline and addition of a third lane in all reconstruction activities.
-As of April 30, 2024, the PTC has completed reconstruction of 155 miles of the Mainline with most of these sections widened to six lanes.
-Approximately another 27 miles are currently in total reconstruction and 80 miles are currently in design. - Bridge projects focused on the rehabilitation or replacement of bridges that are classified as structurally deficient.
+As of April 30, 2024, the PTC has completed reconstruction of 164 miles of the Mainline with most of these sections widened to six lanes.
+Approximately another 18 miles are currently in total reconstruction and 90 miles are currently in design. - Bridge projects focused on the rehabilitation or replacement of bridges that are classified as structurally deficient.
 While this measure is an indication of a bridge's structural soundness it does not imply the facility is unsafe. - The Beaver River Bridge project consists of 1.16 miles of major bridge replacement and updates to the access ramp to the Beaver Valley Interchange.
-It is expected to be completed in calendar year 2027. - Hawk Falls project continued in FY24 and consists of 1.15 miles of major bridge replacement and is expected to be completed in calendar year 2025. - Tuscarora Tunnel improvement project to improve the eastbound and westbound tunnel tubes.
-The project was fully completed in FY 2024. - Facilities and energy management improvements including repair and replacement of maintenance facilities with the completion of Devault Maintenance Facility expected by June 2024.

-- The fleet program includes the purchase of rolling stock to ensure adequate maintenance of the roadway system. - Installation of the full-System fiber optic network along the right-of-way continued in FY24.
+It is expected to be completed in calendar year 2027. - Hawk Falls project continued in FY25 and consists of 1.15 miles of major bridge replacement and is expected to be completed in calendar year 2026. - Tuscarora Tunnel improvement project to improve the eastbound and westbound tunnel tubes.
+The project was fully completed in FY 2024. - Facilities and energy management improvements including repair and replacement of maintenance facilities with the completion of Devault Maintenance Facility. - The fleet program includes the purchase of rolling stock to ensure adequate maintenance of the roadway system. - Installation of the full-System fiber optic network along the right-of-way continued in FY25.
 The first two segments on the Mainline from the Harrisburg East interchange to the Delaware River Bridge and the full length of the Northeast Extension have been completed and are operational.
 The remaining three segments Harrisburg East Interchange to Ohio are in various stages of design and construction with completion of the entire statewide System expected by 2026. - Information technology which includes toll collection projects, communication, application development and technical operational needs.
-In FY24, PTC continued building the Unified Back Office System (UBOS) that provides the infrastructure, tools, and information management systems to enhance our customer service.
+In FY25, PTC continued building the Unified Back Office System (UBOS) that provides the infrastructure, tools, and information management systems to enhance our customer service, and added a major Enterprise Resource Planning (ERP) upgrade.

-In Fiscal 2024, the Commission used the Supplemental Capital Fund under the Senior Revenue Bond Indenture to fund "Additional Capital" projects not identified in the FY 2024 Ten Year Capital Plan.
-Amounts available in the Supplemental Capital Fund are permitted to be applied to projects both within and outside of the Commission Ten Year Capital Plan.
-The Commission made deposits into the Supplemental Capital Fund totaling \$20 million and used approximately \$159 million to fund capital needs.
+In Fiscal 2025, the Commission did not use the Supplemental Capital Fund to fund capital projects.
+Amounts available in the Supplemental Capital Fund are permitted to be applied to projects both within and outside of the Commission's Ten Year Capital Plan.
+The Commission made deposits into the Supplemental Capital Fund totaling \$75.4 million bringing the balance in the fund to approximately \$97.6 million.